-HDOT NEWS RELEASE: HDOT HARBORS DIVISION ANNOUNCES AWARD FOR CRITICAL IMPROVEMENTS PROJECTPosted on Oct 21, 2020 in Latest News, Newsroom
+HDOT NEWS RELEASE: HDOT HARBORS DIVISION ANNOUNCES AWARD FOR CRITICAL IMPROVEMENTS PROJECTPosted on Oct 21, 2020 in Latest Department News, Newsroom

 HONOLULU – The Hawaii Department of Transportation (HDOT) is proud to announce the Kapalama Container Terminal Phase 2 project has been awarded to Kiewit Infrastructure West which will complete the cornerstone project for the Harbors Modernization Plan.
 The project is the largest capital improvement project in Hawaii harbors history.
 It will increase operational efficiency, provide better resiliency of critical maritime infrastructure, and significantly reduce traffic on surrounding roadways.